 d.
 Take advice from others who have gone through the process.

 e.
 Set up mock interviews with family/friends/teachers/anybody!
-Going through questions in your head is different to actually verbalising your thoughts out loud and in unfamiliar setting.
+Going through questions in your head is different to actually verbalising your thoughts out loud and in an unfamiliar setting.

-2. Positive thoughts
+2. Positive Thoughts

 This may sound silly, but it’s proven to make a difference.
 When one is experiencing ‘performance anxiety’ you tend to have negative thought patterns.
 Try and recognise this and change it into a positive thought process.
 For example, “what if they don’t like me?”… Remember, they are interviewing you for a reason and therefore must have liked you enough from your application to want to meet you in person!